Monaldcry7788/ModerationSystem/README.md

 Welcome to ModerationSystem plugin!

-**What is ModerationSystem plugin?**: ModerationSystem plugin is a moderation plugin, you can find many commands to moderate your server: mute, ban, kick, warn, playerinfo, unmute and unwarn.
+**What is ModerationSystem plugin?** ModerationSystem plugin is a moderation plugin, you can find many commands to moderate your server: mute, ban, kick, warn, playerinfo, unmute and unwarn.

 - **Warn Command:** You can warn a player, and everything will be stored in the database
 - **Mute Command:** You can mute a player and decide the mute time, and everything will be stored in the database